sirfist19/Randomized_Text_Dungeon/README.md

 	Takes all as an object: Yes
 	Moves a weapon or armor from the player's inventory to the player's main weapon or main armor.
 The previous player's main weapon or armor is placed into the player's inventory.
 Using 'equip all' equips all of the weapons and armor in your inventory that do more damage or have more defense than what the player currently has.
-In essence, your equipped gear is maximized for damage and defense.");
+In essence, your equipped gear is maximized for damage and defense."
 		Ex: equip all
 		Ex: equip bow